 eksctl anywhere create cluster -f $CLUSTER_NAME.yaml

-7. The command-line output displays the actions executed for creating the cluster, installing tooling, and generating a Kubeconfig file.
+7. The command-line output displays the actions executed for creating the cluster, installing tooling,

 ✅ Docker Provider setup is valid